Maj7 chords

 D → Dmaj7

-That's how a basic D major chord turns to a Dmaj7.
+This is how a basic D major chord becomes Dmaj7.

 Emaj7

-We can move both of the shown Dmaj7 chord shapes two frets up to get an Emaj7 chord.
-This will sound better and is more handy to play than modifying the "classic" open E major chord.
-Let the low open E string ring out - that sounds fat!
+Move both Dmaj7 shapes up two frets to get Emaj7.
+This usually sounds better (and feels more comfortable) than modifying the “classic” open E major.
+Let the low open E string ring—it sounds big.

 Where can we play maj7 chords?

-When we build up stacks of thirds over every note of a major scale (using only notes of the scale), we obtain the modal chords of the major scale.
-Depending on how much thirds we stack, we'll get triads or seventh chord (or even ninth chords, etc.).
+When we stack thirds over each note of a major scale (using only scale tones), we obtain the scale’s diatonic chords.
+Depending on how many thirds we stack, we get triads, seventh chords, etc.

-Doing this, we get maj7 chords on the 1st and 4th scale degree.
-If you have a song (or a part of a song) in C major, you can play Cmaj7 and Fmaj7 instead of the plain C or F chord - at least in theory.
+By doing so, we get maj7 chords on the 1st and 4th scale degree.
+If you have a song (or a section) in C major, you can play Cmaj7 and Fmaj7 instead of the plain C or F chord - at least in theory.
 Practically it always depends on the style of music.

-There are quite a few different chord shapes for maj7 chords.
-The root does not always have to be the lowest note, for instance if you've got a second instrument (bass, piano,...) playing the bass note, or if you're packing more than one chord shape of the same chord into a bar to make your accompaniment more interesting.
+There are quite a few useful shapes for maj7 chords.
+The root doesn’t always have to be the lowest note—for instance if another instrument (bass, piano) plays the bass note, or if you use several shapes of the same chord within a bar to make the accompaniment livelier.

-This lesson is not intended to show all possibilities.
-The construction of maj7 chords should be clear by now.
-The chord finder shows more maj7 chord shapes - fiddling out others by yourself is of course strictly allowed!
+This lesson is not intended for showing all possibilities.
+The construction of dominant seventh chords should be clear by now.
+The chord finder shows more maj7 chord shapes; fiddling out others by yourself with the chord analyzer is of course strictly allowed!